joaohdib/cadastroFornecedoresProtheus/README.md

 # cadastroFornecedoresProtheus
-Janela que permite inclusão, alteração, exclusão e visualização dos dados da tabela de fornecedores (SA2) do ERP Protheus, desenvolvida em ADVPL utilizando SQL
+Routine that allows inclusion, modification, deletion and visualization of data from the supplier table (SA2) of ERP Protheus, developed in ADVPL using SQL